Subaru-PFS/drp_1d/README.md

     make
     make install

-To run tests in `build` directory, execute:
+To run tests in `build` directory, run:

     make test

-To build and install `pylibamazed` python module, in `pylibamazed` root directory execute:
+To build and install `pylibamazed` python module, in `pylibamazed` root directory run:

     pip install .

 ### Build options

-Build process uses cmake tool
+The Build process uses the cmake tool

 #### -DCMAKE_BUILD_TYPE

-You can build either in `Release`, `Debug` or `Coverage` mode (defaults to `Release`).
+You can build the library either in `Release`, `Debug` or `Coverage` mode (default to `Release`).

-As an example, to build pylibamazed in Debug mode execute
+For instance to build pylibamazed in Debug mode, run:

     cmake .. -DCMAKE_BUILD_TYPE=Debug

 #### -DCMAKE_INSTALL_PREFIX

-You can specify the absolute path to your install directory (defaults to `$HOME/.local`).
-If you are working with several versions of pylibamazed, it is hightly recommanded to specify a proper install directory for every version.
+You can specify the absolute path to your installation directory (default to `$HOME/.local`).
+If you are working with several versions of pylibamazed, it is hightly recommended to specify a proper installation directory for each version.

     cmake .. -DCMAKE_INSTALL_PREFIX=/my/own/directory

 #### -DCMAKE_PREFIX_PATH

 If the thirdparties are not installed in a regular directory, you can specify the path to find thirdparties.
-If some thirdparties have been installed with the internal pylibamazed script, you must specify proper directory.
+If some thirdparties have been installed with the internal pylibamazed script, you must specify the  corresponding directory as follows

     cmake .. -DCMAKE_PREFIX_PATH=/my/thirdparty/directory

 ## Additional documentation

-Documentation about the python API of this software can be found by building the provided documentation:
+The python API documentation could be generated as follows:

-Build documentation:
+Build the documentation:

     cd $ROOT_DIR/pylibamazed/doc
     make html